-In case you’d like to sell privately in New South Wales (NSW), the main thing to consider is whether you are legally allowed to offer your property without an Agent.
+In case you’d like to sell privately in New South Wales (NSW), the main thing to consider is whether you are legally allowed to offer your property for sale without an Agent.
 Yes, definitely can.
 In case you’re troubled over this, you can authorise it with NSW office of Fair Trading.
 Following are the steps to getting it done:

 Step 1: Getting started with the contract of sale